 Every business owner knows about WordPress.
 And the entire web development industry loves WordPress.
 The problem is that WordPress is just terrible for small businesses.
 It's complicated to set up, it's expensive to maintain, and it's a huge headache to keep worrying about.

 Over half of my clients come to me after they've lived through the nightmare of working with WordPress.
 They're ready for a change, but not really sure if there is a better option.
-Fortunately, I've worked with over 600 businesses creating a new website, and the ones that have gone with Squarespace have ended up being the happiest, most successful and most productive with their website.
+Fortunately, I've worked with over 600 businesses creating a new website, and the ones that have gone with Squarespace have ended up being the happiest, most successful and most productive with their website and with their business.
+Instead of worrying about code, maintenance and getting hacked, business owners can focus on marketing, sales and growing their company.

 For this reason, 3 years ago I decided I would no longer work with WordPress.
 I now only design and maintain Squarespace websites for my clients.
 I believe it is the right thing to do for small and medium-sized businesses.
 It's just good for business.
 And here is why: